MicrocontrollersDev/Alternatives/docs/launcher/prism_win.md

 Recently, the default Minecraft launcher has been having a lot of issues.
 Almost every week it feels like Mojang manages to break something that causes many people to not be able to play the game.
 Being a modded version of an already old Minecraft version, I am not too hopeful that many of these issues will ever be fixed or will be fixed anytime soon.
 For this reason, its recommended to switch to a launcher that cares about modding and old versions of Minecraft, and whose devs we can easily reach out to to report any major issues.

+This guide will explain the install process for Prism, as well as how we can use it for Skyclient.

 ## How to Install (Windows)

 - This guide will only be for windows for now.
 Despite looking long, this is a very simple process and should only take a few minutes!
 This guide will also assume you are migrating from Skyclient, but steps will be largely the same, except for the migrating data section.